-Cuisinart delivers a narrow, modern design without any “fluff” with their PerfecTemp Programmable Coffee Maker.
+Cuisinart delivers a narrow, modern design without any “fluff” with their PerfecTemp Programmable model.
 It also features a beautiful LCD screen and neatly-organized button controls to give you a brew personalized to your liking.

-This coffee maker by Cuisinart also offers 24-hour programmability, an alert to let you know when your coffee is finished, and a setting to self-clean your coffee machine, and auto shutoff when you’re done brewing.
+This Cuisinart coffee pot also offers 24-hour programmability, an alert to let you know when your coffee is finished, and a setting to self-clean your coffee machine, and auto shutoff when you’re done brewing.
 And if you want to save some coffee for later, use the keep-warm function.
 As for general maintenance, the LCD display will let you know when it’s time to decalcify your coffee machine.

 This four-star machine is originally $185, now on sale on Amazon for $77.21.
 The original asking price for the quality and features apart of this machine is a lot, but the discount price is favorable.
 Due to its popularity, this product has also achieved Amazon’s Choice.